jnarn/IBMDevConnect_Day1/README.md

 ### Local Setup

 1. First, open a terminal in a directory of your choice on your local computer.
 2. Clone this Git repository by using the command: `git clone https://github.com/IBMDevConnect/cf-nodejs-c2c-demo.git`.
 3. Following, use the command `cd cf-nodejs-c2c-demo` to navigate into the project directory.

+OR

+### Using IBM Cloud Shell

+1. In the IBM Cloud console, click the IBM Cloud Shell icon IBM Cloud Shell icon.
+A session starts and automatically logs you in through the IBM Cloud CLI.
+2. Clone this Git repository by using the command: `git clone https://github.com/IBMDevConnect/cf-nodejs-c2c-demo.git`.
+3. Following, use the command `cd cf-nodejs-c2c-demo` to navigate into the project directory.